TurnbullCourses/communityConstructionProject/README.md

 **NOTE: ^^^ The final burndown chart is located in the '#2 Retrospective' located directly above ^^^**

 **Three Use Cases that you will implement first:**
-1. - Create and add User
+1. Create and add User
-2. - Add and modify project
+2. Add and modify project
-3. - View operating hours
+3. View operating hours

 **Which classes & methods do you need to implement for these use cases?**
 (Indicated which team member is responsible for the implementation)
-1. - Construction software and Admin - Amir
+1. Construction software and Admin - Amir
-2. - Project class - Ishmeet
+2. Project class - Ishmeet
-3. - User and Client - Gabe
+3. User and Client - Gabe
-4. - Member class - Joe
+4. Member class - Joe

 **Don't forget to use Test-Driven Development (TDD)**
 1. Write Class and Method Function Headers
 2. Write Tests
 3. Implement Method Functions

-Good Luck!